ICRAR/libprofit/README.md

 # libprofit

-libprofit is a low-level C library that produces images based on different luminosity profiles.
+libprofit is a low-level C++ library that produces images based on different luminosity profiles.

 The currently supports the following profiles:
 **sersic**, **coresersic**, **moffat**, **ferrer**, **king**, **sky** and **psf**.